maliky/kolaBitMEXBot/README.rst

 Main conditions
 ~~~~~~~~~~~~~~~

-time condition
-   an order activate if the time enters the [dateA, dateB] range
+-  time condition: an order activate if the time enters the [dateA,
-price condition
+   dateB] range
-   an order activate the market enters the [priceA, priceB] range
+-  price condition: an order activate the market enters the [priceA,
+   priceB] range

 other conditions
 ~~~~~~~~~~~~~~~~

-But you can also set

-a timeout
-   an order will cancel after timeout minutes.
-Note this enable speed conditions (eg. activate only if price rise by 60ø in 1 minute, else cancel and restart) a repeat # an order will repeat # times if canceled or filled a waitting time if canceled or filled the order pair will wait before repeating (min wait ~1 minute) a hook condition
+-  a timeout: an order will cancel after timeout minutes.
+Note this enable speed conditions (eg. activate only if price rise by 60ø in 1 minute, else cancel and restart)
+-  a repeat #: an order will repeat # times if canceled or filled
+-  a waitting time: if canceled or filled the order pair will wait before repeating (min wait ~1 minute)
-   (new not fully stable yet), an order will activate if a hooked order reach a specified status (filled, partialy filled, canceled)
+-  a hook condition: (new not fully stable yet), an order will activate if a hooked order reach a specified status (filled, partialy filled, canceled)

 Units
 ~~~~~

-#. time units

-   They are generaly in minutes
+-  time units: they are generaly in minutes and for some command line

-#. price units
+   params, in seconds.

-   Price unites can be:
+-  price units can be:

    -  relative to market price (index, mark or last Price)